TinyyDev/Door-Entry-Automated-System/README.md

 1. Open command line and run "git clone https://github.com/TinyyDev/Door-Entry-Automated-System.git"
 2. Install python
 3. Pip install Flask
-4. In your favoorite IDE create a python environmennt to help run the web App
+4. In your favourite IDE create a python environmennt to help run the web App
 5. Connect your PIR sensor, LED and Breadboard to the Raspberry Pi using your Jumper wires
 6. Consult the GPIO pin table for the right connections.
 7. change directory to "WEbPage" folder and run "python app.py" to start the flask server.